 At the LGF Programme Steering Group meeting there will be discussion regarding the issues or risks flagged up by the project manager.
 Advice will be given regarding how to address the risks and issues, in order to minimise the impact on project delivery.
 As the attendees at the LGF Programme Steering Group meeting include both Project Owners and Project Sponsors, the group is also able to consider the change management requests put forward by the project managers.
-The change requests will be considered from both a project and programme Steering Group support the change requested.
+The change requests will be considered from both a project and programme management perspective.
+A decision will then be made as to whether the LGF Programme Steering Group support the change requested.
 If the change supported by the Steering Group is considered to be low risk and has no budgetary implications the project manager can implement the change without further approval required.
 However, if the change is considered to be medium or high risk or has budgetary implications the change management request also needs to be presented to the Regeneration, Culture, Environment and Transformation (RCET) Officer Project Board.